Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search: Abstract

 We present an optimal data structure for submatrix maximum queries in $n\times n$ Monge matrices.
 Our result is a two-way reduction showing that the problem is equivalent to the classical predecessor problem in a universe of polynomial size.
 This gives a data structure of $O(n)$ space that answers submatrix maximum queries in $O(\log\log n)$ time, as well as a matching lower bound, showing that $O(\log\log n)$ query-time is optimal for any data structure of size $O(n\polylog(n))$.
 Our result settles the problem, improving on the $O(\log^2 n)$ query-time in SODA'12, and on the $O(\log n)$ query-time in ICALP'14.

 In addition, we show that partial Monge matrices can be handled in the same bounds as full Monge matrices.
-In both previous results, partial Monge matrices incurred additional inverse-Ackerman factors.
+In both previous results, partial Monge matrices incurred additional inverse-Ackermann factors.